Lois Lenski, Children’s Writer of Ohio

 Read more about her life and books here: https://www.loislenskicovey.org.

 The Lenski Children’s Center

 The Lenski Children’s Center is in the Main Library of Clark County in Springfield, Ohio.
 It is the children’s wing and was named for the author and illustrator.
 At the Children’s Center, there is a collection of Ms. Lenski’s many published books on display, including those which have been translated into other languages.

-Springfield, Ohio, has a population of just shy of 50,000, a little less than double the number of residents when Lenski was born there.
+The relatively small town of Springfield has a little less than double the number of residents living there when Lenski was born.

 “A new respect for Nature had been learned, a new kinship with sun and water and soil….They had learned that while Nature is often beautiful and kind, her laws must be respected, for they are ruthless and inexorable as well.
 Man must accept these laws and adjust his way of living to them.
 Then only can he prosper.” — Lois Lenski